utk-cs/CS340-Fall-2021/teams/taem.md

 ## Project Selection or Proposal
 We propose to automate all TA responsibilities including but not limited to the following features:

-* Pass every CS340 student
+* Pass only some CS340 student